JosiahDanger/TheTea/README.md

 # Issues

 This app is affected by the LibVLCSharp bug '[Memory usage grows when switching to new Media in MediaPlayer](https://code.videolan.org/videolan/LibVLCSharp/-/issues/442)', issue Status: Open.
 This is out of my control for now.

-I am new to ReactiveUI / ReactiveX, and I feel that I have a lot to learn.
-In particular, I am unsure of when I should explicitly dispose of IDisposable objects.
-Please let me know if I have misused any ReactiveUI operators.

-In addition, I would appreciate feedback regarding the structure of my application.
-Please inform me if you come across any instances of bad programming practice.
-I would like to prioritise neat and readable code.